premkare143/premkare143/README.md

 🔹 Digging into data with **EDA & statistical analysis** 🔹 Translating numbers into **business-ready insights**

-> *"Good data tells a story — my job is to make sure people can hear it."*
+> *"Like a falcon scanning the field — sharp focus, fast insight, never missing the pattern that matters."*

 </td>
 <td width="40%" valign="top">